Jesús María Marta Lázaro

 Hateful Enemies of Christ

-John 11:55-57 tell us the Passover feast was near.
+In this study we are going to discover five types of people.
+So, watch for them as we move through our study.
+We begin at John 11:55-57.
+It tell us that the Passover feast was near.
+Now, John 11:55 describes His return to Jerusalem.
+He has returned so that the prophecies about His death could be fulfilled.
 Historians say that about one to two million Jews came to Jerusalem for the Passover.
 They came from various countries around the Mediterranean, from the west, east, north, and from the south.
 Here is the passage.

 The chief priests and the Pharisees were hoping He would come.
 They wanted to kill Him.
 That decision had already been made months ago (John 11:50).
 So they gave orders to the people to report to them if Jesus arrived.